justinskolnick/arch-digital.github.io/services.md

 - **Rails project needs assistance?**
-  We work with your development team to implement processes to reduce the incidence of bugs, missed deadlines, and other business risks.
+  We work with your development team to implement processes to reduce the incidence of bugs, missed deadlines, and other business problems.
   We improve the design of the application as well as the processes used to build it.
   See [Nick's talk on the subject](/2016/01/10/remodeling-rails-applications/).